Crafting the Ideal Length for your survey

 "Is there anything else you would like to share about your experience?"

-• Survey length must be long enough to gather data and short enough to keep respondents engaged.
+• Keep the survey long enough to gather the data you need and short enough to keep respondents engaged.

 • Engaging visuals make a long survey feel shorter.

-• Incentives can encourage respondents to complete longer surveys.
+• Incentives can encourage respondents to finish longer surveys.

 Congratulations!
 You have completed this lesson.